Skip to main content

 Study on photovoltaic cells is Hot Article

-Funded by FCT and LaserLab Europe, and coordinated by Carlos Serpa and Hugh Burrows, the study evaluated the potential of some Platinum compounds to convert solar energy into electricity.
-Using a sensitive photoacoustic calorimetry method, it was possible to determine the degree of efficiency of electron transfer from these Platinum compounds linked to a set of organic molecules to a semiconductor material, in order to produce electricity in a rational use of solar energy.
+Funded by FCT and LaserLab Europe, and coordinated by Carlos Serpa and Hugh Burrows, the study evaluated the potential of some platinum compounds to convert solar energy into electricity.
+Using a sensitive photoacoustic calorimetry method, it was possible to determine the degree of efficiency of electron transfer from these platinum compounds linked to a set of organic molecules to a semiconductor material, in order to produce electricity, in a rational use of solar energy.